preyanshpranav/spam-detection/README.md

 - After downloading or cloning the repository, unzip the dataset.
 You should have a CSV file, e.g., `enron_spam_data.csv`.

 **Instructions to use the dataset:**
-1. Ensure the CSV is located at: `data/enron_spam_data.csv`.
-2. The scripts in `src/` rely on this CSV file for training and prediction.
+- The code rely on this CSV file for training and prediction.

 **Original source:** [Kaggle - Enron Email Dataset](https://www.kaggle.com/datasets/wcukierski/enron-email-dataset)